vincentverstraeten/thehealthyendpoint/content/english/blog/sync-your-outlook-signatures.md

 +++
 #### Why

-Our IT Team still gets alot of calls with the question how to get their Outlook signature back when they receive a new device.
+Our IT Team still gets alot of calls with the question how to get their Outlook signature back when users receive a new device.

 I know Microsoft is hard at work on this issue but do not have a solution currently.